 If you've ever stopped and studied people out in public, you've probably noticed how many rude folks there are.
 People used to strive to be polite and show their best side to the public, but it seems as though many of them don't care what anyone thinks anymore.

 Parents used to teach their children good manners, but it appears that's not the case now.
-Even adults manners have suffered lately.
+Even an adult's manners have suffered lately.
 What they may not realize is that bad behavior leaves a lasting impression on anyone who sees them.